The Ultimate Guide to Year-End Giving

 1. Send Out a Press Release

-Just prior to launch, compile a list of reporters, editors, and bloggers who work in the same space as your nonprofit, or who are major figures in your community.
+Just prior to launch, compile a list of reporters, editors and bloggers who work in the same space as your nonprofit or are major figures in your community.
+Put together a compelling press release about your campaign and your cause, and slam on that send button!

 The media can help you get the word out about your campaign and encourage their followers (who might not already be following you) to learn more and donate.
+See if there’s a place to share your organization’s cause on holiday segments and specials.

 2. Rally Your Community

-Share as many resources, links, key messages and other campaign assets as possible with these groups so they can easily hit the ground running.
+Be sure to share as many resources, links, key messages and other campaign assets as possible with these groups so they can easily hit the ground running.

 3. Monitor and Course-correct